It doesn’t matter where you come from

 And apparently to not be so hard on myself.

 Here’s to the amazing people who helped me keep striving, who put up with my crap, who believed in me, and who helped me do things I’d only ever dreamed of being able to do.
-Here’s to friendship, to love, to life lessons, to creativity and to passion.
-2012 is shaping up to be the best year ever, and right now, at this moment, I feel like the luckiest person in the world.
+Here’s to friendship, to life lessons, to creativity and to passion.
+2012 is shaping up to be the best year ever, and right now, at this moment, I feel on top of the world.

 (2012 is also the year I promise to learn the lesson of conciseness.
 If you made it this far, you’re a brilliant human being.)